 Enrolling or adding classes between 2 - 8 July

 |After 2 July (5.00pm) but before 8 July||RMIT will automatically allocate you to classes|

 |From 9am, 8 July||You will need to select classes on a first-in, first serve basis.|

 Although RMIT tries to minimise changes, timetable changes can happen.
 Check your RMIT student email for news of any updates or changes, and log in to myTimetable regularly for the latest information.

-For technical issues, contact the IT Service and Support Centre.
+For technical issues, such as access or paswords, contact the IT Service and Support Centre.